Scott Farquhar Sells 7,665 Shares of Atlassian (NASDAQ:TEAM) Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the stock in a transaction on Monday, November 10th.
-The stock was sold at an average price of $158.00, for a total value of $1,211,070.00.
-Following the completion of the sale, the director owned 268,275 shares in the company, valued at $42,387,450.
-This trade represents a 2.78% decrease in their position.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the stock in a transaction that occurred on Thursday, November 13th.
+The shares were sold at an average price of $153.77, for a total value of $1,178,647.05.
+Following the sale, the director directly owned 245,280 shares of the company’s stock, valued at $37,716,705.60.
+The trade was a 3.03% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Scott Farquhar also recently made the following trade(s):